50 years after it opened, Alabama music studio plans a party

 Muscle Shoals Sound Studios will host an April 27 celebration of the milestone in Sheffield, Alabama.

-Al.com reports that David Hood will perform as part of a Muscle Shoals All-Stars revue, fronted by singer Carla Russell.
+David Hood will perform as part of a Muscle Shoals All-Stars revue, fronted by singer Carla Russell, Al.com reported .
 Hood is one of the studio's co-founders and the bassist for prolific session musicians Muscle Shoals Rhythm Section, also known as The Swampers.

 The Swampers opened Muscle Shoals Sound in 1969, after backing R&B stars such as Wilson Pickett and Etta James at nearby FAME Studios.